Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: INTRODUCTION

-\begin{itemize}[leftmargin=10mm] \itemsep{0.5mm} \item[RQ1] To what extent is model attention aligned with human attention? \item[RQ2] Do LLMs with higher code generation accuracy have better alignment with real programmers? \item[RQ3] What is the impact of different attention calculation methods on attention alignment? \item[RQ4] Which attention calculation method is most preferred by real programmers? \end{itemize}
+\begin{itemize}[leftmargin=10mm] \itemsep{0.5mm} \item[RQ1] To what extent is model attention aligned with human attention? \item[RQ2] Can attention explain errors of code generation models? \item[RQ3] What is the impact of different attention calculation methods on attention alignment? \item[RQ4] Which attention calculation method is most preferred by programmers? \end{itemize}

+Since none of the existing code generation benchmarks contain programmer attention information, we created the first programmer attention dataset for the programming tasks from HumanEval and MBPP (1,138 tasks in total).
+We captured programmers' attention by asking two experienced programmers to manually label words and phrases that they considered essential to solving each programming task.
+Their labels are validated by a third programmer.
+On the other hand, to capture model attention, we implemented and experimented with twelve different attention calculation methods in three categories---{\em self-attention-based}, {\em gradient-based}, and {\em perturbation-based}.
+To ensure our findings generalize across different LLMs, we analyzed the attention of six LLMs with different sizes, including GPT-4~\cite{chatgpt}, InCoder-1.3B~\cite{fried2022incoder}, CoderGen-2.7B~\cite{nijkamp2022codegen}, PolyCoder-2.7B~\cite{xu2022systematic}, CodeParrot-1.5B~\cite{codeparrot}, and GPT-J-6B~\cite{gpt-j}.

 Our study reveals several important insights into the code generation process of LLMs.
-First, we find a consistent misalignment between the LLM and human programmers in all five models, regardless of the attention calculation methods.
-This implies that LLMs do not attend to the same parts of natural language as real programmers do during code generation, raising concerns about the robustness and generalizability of LLM-based code generation models.
-Furthermore, we do not find a significant correlation between model accuracy and attention alignment.
-This implies that more accurate code generation models do not necessarily align better with real programmers.
-They may simply fit the training data better than other models.
-Finally, perturbation-based methods produce model attention that aligns the best with programmer attention, and they are also the most preferred by real programmers.
-This suggests that researchers and developers may want to leverage perturbation-based methods to interpret LLMs in code generation.

-Based on these findings, we summarize several opportunities for future research in LLM-based code generation.
-First, it is critical to establish a better understanding of the code generation process and investigate the impact of model-programmer misalignment on model robustness and generalizability.
-Second, given the availability of the new programmer attention dataset, it is worthwhile developing new attention-based training or finetuning methods to enforce the alignment between LLMs and real programmers.
-Furthermore, it is intriguing to investigate whether human-aligned LLMs are indeed more accurate, robust, and generalizable compared with un-aligned models.
+First, we find a consistent \textit{attention misalignment} in all six LLMs, regardless of the attention calculation methods.
+Furthermore, \mr{we performed an in-depth analysis of the attention patterns of 211 incorrect codes generated by the two best models in our study, CodeGen-2.7B, and GPT-4.
+We found that 27\% of the code generation errors could be explained by five attention patterns.} Finally, perturbation-based methods generated attention scores that are overall more aligned with human attention than other methods.
+They are also preferred by human programmers, according to a user study of 22 participants.
+Our findings highlight the need to develop human-aligned LLMs and provide practical guidelines for improving LLM-based code generation and calculating model attention.